 Faculty Terms and Conditions

-- To make a ranking of top applicants and inform OUR of this ranking no later than Friday, February 21, 2020.
+- To make a ranking of top applicants and inform OUR of this ranking no later than 10am on Friday, February 16, 2024.
 If no applicants are suitable, you are under no obligation to select a student.
-All ranked applicants must be students whom you are not currently mentoring as undergraduate researchers (i.e., new research mentees).
+All ranked applicants must be students whom you are not currently mentoring and have not previously mentored as undergraduate researchers (i.e., new research mentees).

 - To develop a learning agreement in collaboration with the student to structure his/her learning experience for each phase of his/her participation (summer or semester).